 History of the Peace Corps in Armenia

 The first Peace Corps Volunteers arrived in Armenia in the winter of 1992, during the most difficult of times for the young Republic.
 Volunteers faced a lack of food, electricity, and heat, during a particularly hard winter, and the country was still dealing with the difficult recovery period after a devastating 1988 earthquake, the breakup of the Soviet Union, and a war with Azerbaijan over the disputed Nagorno-Karabakh territory.
 Yet, despite all of these difficulties, these first Volunteers stayed in Armenia and served their communities who welcomed them with warm hearts and open arms.
-Since then, almost 1,000 Volunteers have served in the Armenia Peace Corps Program.
+Since then, around 1,100 Volunteers have served in the Armenia Peace Corps Program.

 Today, conditions have significantly improved.
 There is regular electricity throughout the country and Yerevan, the capital, is a modern growing city.
 Still, rural poverty is pervasive and economic challenges persist.
 Many Armenians are forced to immigrate to other countries for employment, and Armenian youth seek opportunities to better themselves and their country.